 Whether you prefer the comforting cold of a winter wonderland or the cozy warmth of a Mediterranean dream, Italy can immerse you in the unique ambiance of Christmas.
 The distinctive regions have their own particular weather patterns and atmospheres that can change your perspective of what Christmas could and should be like.

 Christmas Day in cities like Rome is warm and comfortable, a lovely change of pace for a festive season in the sunshine.
 But if you are looking for the true winter experience, you can find it in places like Milan on the alpine foothills or Bolzano in the Dolomite Mountains.

 Beyond the weather, Christmas in Italy feels welcoming and open for exploration.
 Instead of contending with the large crowds and high, peak-season rates, winter offers fewer tourists, a festive atmosphere, and advantageous prices.

 Learn more: Best Time to Visit Italy

 A travel specialist with local connections, knowledge, and creativity can help you personalize your trip with an itinerary that will make Christmas in Italy your best trip yet.
-You can embrace the spiced flavor of mulled wine or enjoy the enticing sounds of traditional bagpipes, visit elaborate nativity scenes or celebrate with midnight Mass at the Vatican.
+You can enjoy spicy mulled wine or hear bagpipes, view elaborate nativity scenes or head for the Vatican for midnight Mass.

-Visiting Italy during the Christmas season will immerse you in an experience that few have the fortune of enjoying.
-For more ideas as you consider your holiday season, find inspiration with our Italy Travel Guide.
+Visiting Italy during the Christmas season will immerse you in an experience that few have the fortune to enjoy.
+For more ideas as you consider your holiday season, find inspiration with our Italy travel guide.